Overview

 -

 A type of MRI that captures images of the arteries in detail is called MR angiography.
-This type of MRI can detect the size, shape and location of an unruptured aneurysm.
+This type of MRI can detect the size, shape and location of an aneurysm.

 -

 Cerebral angiogram.
 During this procedure, a thin, flexible tube called a catheter is used.
-The catheter is inserted into a large artery, usually in the groin or the wrist.
+The catheter is inserted into an artery, usually in the groin or the wrist.
 The catheter threads past your heart to the arteries in your brain.
 A special dye injected into the catheter travels to arteries throughout your brain.

 A series of X-rays can then reveal details about the conditions of your arteries and detect an aneurysm.
 A cerebral angiogram — also called a cerebral arteriogram — is usually used when other diagnostic tests don't provide enough information.